 Buddy Fun Day: A PTA sponsored school-wide field day held the last week of school with games, relays, a sno-cone truck and music.

-Carnival: A PTA fundraiser held in the beginning of October open to the community with games, food and entertainment.
+Carnival: A PTA fundraiser open to the community with games, food and entertainment.

 College and Career Week: Held in May, the week focuses on encouraging children to create goals for both higher education and careers of interest.
 Parent speakers are invited to come and talk to students about their professional careers.

-Dads and Donuts: A PTA sponsored event at the Coit/Campbell Home Depot.
-Dads and other male role-models are invited to participate in the building workshop and enjoy donuts, coffee and juice with their kid(s).
+Dads and Donuts: A PTA sponsored event.
+Dads and other male role-models are invited to enjoy donuts, coffee and juice with their kid(s).
 This is typically held on a Saturday morning in late Spring.

-Dads Club: A group of PWE dads that help with morning drop-off and make themselves available for various volunteer needs throughout the year.
+Dads Club: A group of PWE dads that help with morning drop-off, update the PWE marquee, and make themselves available for various volunteer needs throughout the year.
 Members have the opportunity to sign up to be "DAD for a Day" at the school.
 The group usually gathers socially for a happy hour 2 times a semester.
-Morning Drop-Off Instructions

-End-of-Year Party: End-of-Year parties are organized and executed by Room Parents.
-They are held the last day of school from 11:30 – 12:30.
-The cafeteria is closed on the last day of school, so this is a low-key party centered around lunch brought in by Room Parents.
+End-of-Year Pizza Lunch: End-of-Year pizza lunch is provided by the PTA and the lunch is organized and executed by Room Parents.
+They are held the last day of school.
 Volunteers must have a current RISD background check on file in order to attend.

 Enrichment Clusters: Each grade and class partakes in an enrichment study of certain special interests selected by the class (kinder) or multi-age interest groups (grades 1-6).
 This occurs in the fall and spring, and information will be sent out by your classroom teacher.